tefi-anbessa/test_bench/README.md

 ## Role Hierarchy and Permissions

-The application implements a role-based access control (RBAC) system with the following hierarchy:
+The application implements a role-based access control (RBAC) system.
+Because most resources will be subject to a revision control system, delete operations are not allowed by default.
+This is to prevent accidental deletion of data history.
+The roles have the following hierarchy:

 ### Global Roles
-The UI for global and resource roles is the roles index page.
+- The UI for global roles is the roles index page.

 #### 1. Owner (Super Admin)
-- **Role**: `:owner`
+- **Role**: `:app_owner`
 - **Permissions**:
   - Full system access
   - Can assign/revoke `:admin` roles